E3 – Being Prepared for Mediation – Your Day In Court Continues!

 Alternative Resolution Centers (ARC)

-Judge House graduated from UCLA and received her Juris Doctorate from the University of San Diego.
+Judge House was an Assistant City Attorney and civil litigator for the City of Los Angeles.
+She graduated from UCLA and received her Juris Doctorate from the University of San Diego.